gtalarico/flask-vuejs-template/README.md

 ##### Client Server

-Start another terminal window, and from the directory run:
+Start another terminal window, and from the same directory run:

 ```
 $ python run_client.py
 ```

 This will launch your browser and server the Vue application on `localhost:8080`.
-The vue app will hit `localhost:5000` to fetch resources.
+T he vue app will hit `localhost:5000` to fetch resources.

-This combination allows you have both your backend python files, as well as the Vue app files auto-reload on save.
+This combination allows you have both your backend python files, as well as the Vue app files autoreload on each file save.

 ## Production Server

-The production server will use Gunicorn to serve the entire application.
+The production server uses Gunicorn to serve the entire application.
 This template is configured to work with Heroku out of the box - just make sure you run `npm run build` before pushing it to your Heroku repository.

 * from `/app/client/vue_app` run: